-Since Cuba is an island with a delightfully warm climate, you might think that beachwear is pretty much all you need.
-There’s a little more to it when it comes to what to wear in Cuba.
+What to wear in Cuba?
+Cuba is a tropical island so you might think that beachwear is pretty much all you need.
+But there’s a little more to it when it comes to what to wear in Cuba.

 So when you’re planning your sensational Cuban getaway, what exactly do you need to pack?